-If you have an emergency, be it fire, medical, criminal, or a bear, always dial 911.
-All of our department responses to an emergency come from Marion County Dispatch as a result of your 911 emergency call.
+If you have an emergency, be it fire, medical, or criminal, always dial 911.
+All of our Department responses to an emergency come from Marion County Dispatch as a result of your 911 call.

 When purchasing merchandise on the internet, please consider using Amazon Smile.com!
 Amazon will donate .5% of your purchase price to our Department at no additional cost to you.
 During sign up simply type Jasper Highlands Volunteer Fire Department, location: Union Grove, AL as that is our charity designation and where our Finance Department is located.
 This will help us buy firefighting equipment we desperately need!
 Thankyou!

 This month’s Firefighter Spotlight is on Larry Dunagan from Oklahoma.
 Larry is an Air Force Veteran, a key member of the original team, and he always keeps us laughing!

 What did you do in your professional life before moving to Jasper Highlands?